saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

         True
 ```

+The `junos.rollback` can be used to load a previous configuration that is available on the device.
+When we issue a `junos.rollback`, we effectively do a `rollback 0` and we return to the current active configuration and we discard our candidate configuration.
+By default, any Juniper will allow us to rollback to anything ranging from 0-49.

-After the rollback, the configuration is no longer changed:
+After performing the rollback, the candidate configuration no longer exists:

 ```
 admin@dar02.ims> configure